 Addressing violence against women and their children

-MAV President Bill McArthur launched the Prevention of violence against women leadership statement at the May State Council meeting.
+MAV President Bill McArthur launched the Prevention of violence against women leadership statement (Word - 324KB) at the May State Council meeting.
 The statement acknowledges the enormous contribution made by councils to progress work in this area and sets out how we will continue to provide leadership on this issue.

 The statement also suggests strategies for councils to consider when undertaking preventing violence against women work.